Fraunhofer-AISEC/codyze/docs/content/en/docs/Crymlin Query/_index.md

 ### Traversal Steps

 Traversal sources and steps are the main operators of Crymlin queries.
 They determine which nodes and properties are retrieved from the graph.
 The Crymlin query language accepts all traversal steps supported by Apache Gremlin, plus the following steps which are specific to the exploration of the code property graph.
+Please refer to the [Apache Gremlin Specification](https://tinkerpop.apache.org/gremlin.html) for further supported traversal steps.

 | Traversal Step &nbsp; &nbsp;| Description |
 |-----------------------|---|